The “Werewolf Cure” Hypothesis

 Which might be the Fifth Pillar; trust in yourself.
 Take ownership, invest in you.
 The worst that can happen is that you put in a few months of testing and nothing comes of it, just like everything you’ve tried before.
 Which is EXACTLY what led me down this path.
 The best that can happen is that you get to live the rest of your life pain-free or, at least, with significantly less pain.

 Nothing being sold here.
 No cult to join.
 This is a passion project I developed from zero for someone I dearly loved and I’m hoping it can help you—I’m hoping to spread the love.

 The Werewolf Cure Hypothesis is:

-The main take-away and bottom line is to find where bacteria are escaping your digestive tract (probably happening orally—it looks like tonsils for me) and stop their escape by sealing that leak, either through care/attention or having a medical professional address the area specifically (dentist/surgeon).
+The main take-away and bottom line is to find where bacteria are escaping your digestive tract (probably happening orally) and stop their escape by sealing that leak, either through care/attention or having a medical professional address the area specifically (dentist/surgeon).
 This should put an end to the cause of the inflammation (the root of the affliction)—no more fighting and treating only the symptoms.

 (Click the Tabs)

 - Start testing by getting your gums and mouth healthy.
-If you know you should to see a dentist, do it.
+Find a good dentist, do what they tell you.
 If not doing so already, clean the mouth after introducing anything of a digestible nature—use best judgment to remove anything that could be feeding bacteria to keep their numbers in your mouth to a minimum.